Executive Dysfunction and Fitness: Making Exercise Work for Your Neurodivergent Brain

 Use calendar alerts, notes by the door, or laid-out clothing to provide visual cues that trigger your memory and routine.

-5. Celebrate Behavior, Not Just Outcomes
+5. Celebrate Behaviour, Not Just Outcomes

-Going to the gym once is better than not going at all.
-Showing up three times this week when you usually manage one is progress - even if the scale doesn't reflect it yet.
+Showing up three times this week when you usually manage one is progress, even if the scale doesn't reflect it yet.

 The Connection Between Mental Health and Executive Function

-It's important to recognise that mental health and executive function are deeply connected.
 When our mental health suffers, our executive function often declines as well.
-This isn't a personal failing - it's how our brains work.
+This isn't a personal failing—it's how our brains work.

 During periods of stress, depression, or anxiety, be kind to yourself and adjust expectations accordingly.
 Sometimes maintaining is progress.